PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Method

 In practice, the coordination works as follows.
 At the $n$th synchronization time $t_n^{\rm sync}$, the different patches exchange boundary condition data.
 They then also exchange information about their time-steps so they can determine which is the longest and in which patch it is found (call that patch $K$).
 If all the other patches receive their boundary data either from patch~$K$ or the problem boundary, the next synchronization time is set to be $t^{\rm sync}_{n+1} = t^{\rm sync}_n +\Delta T$.
 If $\Delta T$ is a factor $Q_l$ ($> 1$ by definition) larger than the time-step $\Delta t_l$ in some other patch~$l$, patch~$l$ performs $\sim [Q_l]$ updates, where $[x]$ is the greatest integer $\leq x$, while patch~K works to advance to $t^{\rm sync}_{n+1}$.
 When patch~$l$ reaches a time $t^\prime$ such that $t^{\rm sync}_{n+1} - t^\prime < \Delta t_l$, $\Delta t_l$ is reset to $t^{\rm sync}_{n+1} - t^\prime$ to achieve synchronization.
 Patches that have arrived at $t^{\rm sync}_{n+1}$ before the rest of the patches wait until all have reached it.
 When that has been achieved, the cycle is repeated.
 Because, by definition, conditions in patch~$K$ change by at most a modest amount over a time $\Delta T$, it is unnecessary for the other patches to receive boundary condition information from it during their individual time-steps within the interval $\Delta T$.
 However, when there are more than two patches, it is possible that some patches may require boundary data from other patches whose time-steps are shorter than $\Delta T$.
 When that occurs, that pair must exchange boundary data at times determined by the longer of their two time-steps.
 Note that processors {\it within} the same patch trade boundary data in the usual way at each of that patch's internal time-steps.

 If all the patches are solving the same equations, optimal load balancing can be achieved when patch~$K$ can be identified with reasonable reliability in advance, and the ratios $Q_l$ can similarly be estimated.
-If those criteria are met, all that is necessary is to assign CPUs in patch~$K$ a number of cells $N_K \simeq Q_l N_l$ for each of the other patches labeled by $l$.
+If those criteria are met, all that is necessary is to assign processors in patch~$l$ a number of cells $N_l \simeq N_K/Q_l$.
+Depending on system architecture, this simple load-balancing method may be constrained by the total memory available to processors supporting large numbers of cells.

 In some situations, the $Q_l$ might be essentially fixed throughout the simulation.
 For example, this would be the case in a simulation of gas dynamics in an isotropic gravitational potential in which the patches are nested spherical shells.
 In such a situation, the time-step for each shell would always be $\simeq [(N_{\phi,k}) \Omega(r_{\rm min,k})/2\pi]^{-1}$, where $N_{\phi,k}$ is the number of azimuthal cells in patch~$k$, $\Omega(r)$ is the orbital frequency as a function of radius, and $r_{\rm min,k}$ is the smallest radius in patch~$k$.
 In such a case, load-balancing could be achieved fairly reliably and would need no adjustment during the simulation.